Jbenav200/pytools/README.md

 # pytools

-A project containing different data structures in Python and Common Algorithms
+A project containing different data structures and Common Algorithms in Python.

 ## Current Data Structures: